lavonda-li/GraphRAG/README.md

-Below is a sample **README** that you can adapt for your GitHub repo.
-It summarizes the project’s purpose, setup, and usage, while highlighting the key ideas from the accompanying report.

----

 # GraphRAG for Patient Background Briefing in Echocardiography

 This repository provides a novel **Retrieval-Augmented Generation (RAG)** pipeline enhanced by a **domain-specific knowledge graph**, referred to as **GraphRAG**.
 It is designed to generate concise and accurate patient background briefings to support **echocardiography** workflows.